Pilatch/pilatch-card/README.md

 ## Future

-In the future this may depend of the web components v1 spec instead of v0.
+In the future this may depend on the web components v1 spec instead of v0.